-- Nominees should have a reputation for integrity, honesty and adherence to high ethical standards. - Nominees should have demonstrated business acumen, experience and ability to exercise sound judgments in matters that relate to our current and long-term objectives and should be willing and able to contribute positively to our decision-making process. - Nominees should have a commitment to understand our company and our industry and to regularly attend and participate in meetings of our board of directors and its committees. - Nominees should have the interest and ability to understand the sometimes conflicting interests of our various constituencies, which include stockholders, employees, customers, governmental units, creditors and the general public, and to act in the interests of all stockholders. - Nominees should not have, nor appear to have, a conflict of interest that would impair the nominee's ability to represent the interests of all of our stockholders and to fulfill the responsibilities of a director. - Nominees shall not be discriminated against on the basis of race, religion, national origin, sex, sexual orientation, disability or any other basis proscribed by law.
-The value of diversity on our board of directors is considered. - Nominees should normally be able to serve for at least five years before reaching the age of 75.
+- Nominees should have a reputation for integrity, honesty and adherence to high ethical standards. - Nominees should have demonstrated business acumen, experience and ability to exercise sound judgments in matters that relate to our current and long-term objectives and should be willing and able to contribute positively to our decision-making process. - Nominees should have a commitment to understand our company and our industry and to regularly attend and participate in meetings of our board of directors and its committees. - Nominees should have the interest and ability to understand the sometimes conflicting interests of our various constituencies, which include stockholders, employees, customers, governmental units, creditors and the general public, and to act in the interests of all stockholders. - Nominees should not have, nor appear to have, a conflict of interest that would impair the nominee's ability to represent the interests of all of our stockholders and to fulfill the responsibilities of a director. - The value of diversity on our board of directors is considered.
+Nominees should represent a diverse array of personal and professional characteristics, including gender, racial or ethnic identity, sexual identity, international experience and/or expertise in a particular discipline or field.
+Nominees will not be discriminated against on the basis of race, religion, national origin, sex, sexual orientation, disability or any other basis proscribed by law.